What we learned from the Big Tech hearing—about handling tense virtual meetings

 - Eye Contact: The tech chiefs all set their cameras at eye level and looked straight into them vs. gazing down or up or off to the side.
 They maintained steady eye contact even under fire.
 Jeff Bezos was battered with details about deals he claimed not to recall but came across as helpful and confident thanks, in part, to his unwavering gaze into the camera.

-- Gestures: With the exception of Facebook’s Mark Zuckerberg, all the CEOs set their shots wide enough so we could see them gesture naturally.
+- Gestures: With the exception of Facebook’s Mark Zuckerberg, all the CEOs set their shots wide enough, so we could see them gesture naturally.
 Even when gesturing can’t be seen, it moves your body in a way that registers as comfortable and conversational.

 - Dress and Set: They all wore neutral color suits and ties, showing respect for Congress’s formal style.
 They aimed at a clean, neutral background.
-Bezos and Pichai nailed it, but Cook, whose company is known for its elegant design, missed the mark with a jumble of sad looking plants in the background.
+Bezos and Pichai nailed it, but Cook, whose company is known for its elegant design, missed the mark with a jumble of sad-looking plants in the background.

 DON’T:

 Don’t get caught in the weeds.
 As part of a long question suggesting that Google searches result in not the most relevant but what is most profitable to Google, Rep. David Cicilline ended by throwing out estimates of ad revenue.
 “What’s the actual value?
 Two hundred, $300 billion?”
 Pichai tried to set the record straight, saying the number was $100 billion, but in the heat of the questioning, it didn’t matter.
-The congressman jumped in saying ” That’s a lot of money…let’s move on.”
+The congressman jumped in saying ” That’s a lot of money . . . let’s move on.”
 Always view questions as topics and pick the topic that best serves you.
-Pichai would have been better off turning the question into a topic explaining the vital role advertising plays in supporting the Internet economy.
+Pichai would have been better off turning the question into a topic explaining the vital role advertising plays in supporting the internet economy.

 Pichai also was abruptly interrupted when he tried to defend against Congressman Cicilline’s accusation that Google squeezes out small businesses by “stealing” their ideas/content.
 Pichai tried to counter with the story of a Texas kettlebell business that Google had helped.
-A story like that might have worked well in his opening, but when he was under fire it failed.
+A story like that might have worked well in his opening, but when he was under fire, it failed.
 In contentious exchanges, narratives make people impatient.

 Fidget.
 Before a meeting, sit or stand in a way that’s comfortable.
 Don’t slouch but get out from the back of a chair and keep hands handy to gesture.
 You look more confident and studies show you also think better.
 Facebook’s CEO still has not gotten that memo, prompting a Jimmy Fallon imitation in which a member of Congress suggested Zuckerberg’s screen had frozen.
 Fallon’s Zuckerberg stiffly answered: “No, it’s just my face.”